rancher/rke2-docs/docs/install/airgap.md

 You can also use the open source airgap tool [Hauler](https://docs.hauler.dev/docs/intro) to aggregate and transport the RKE2 artifacts.
 Follow the [Hauler installation instructions](https://docs.hauler.dev/docs/introduction/install), then proceed with the following steps.
 This pattern is repeatable for other artifacts you may want to bring into your airgapped environment.

-These steps assume you have already created nodes in your air-gap environment, are using the bundled containerd as the container runtime.
+These steps assume you have already created nodes in your airgapped environment, are using the bundled containerd as the container runtime.

 1. On your connected machine, download the tarball and add to your Hauler store.
 The tarball can be found in the RKE2 release artifacts for your desired version.